translate/pootle/docs/server/settings.rst

      support version control better in future.
 You can currently make use of :djadmin:`sync_stores` and :djadmin:`update_stores` to automate your own integration.

+.. setting:: CONTRIBUTORS_EXCLUDED_NAMES

+``CONTRIBUTORS_EXCLUDED_NAMES``

+  .. deprecated: 2.7
+     The contributors page has been removed and is being replaced with better user statistics.

+.. setting:: CONTRIBUTORS_EXCLUDED_PROJECT_NAMES

+``CONTRIBUTORS_EXCLUDED_PROJECT_NAMES``

+  .. deprecated: 2.7
+     The contributors page has been removed and is being replaced with better user statistics.